 “PSVR 2 has much more advanced features like all new controllers with haptic feedback and adaptive triggers and inside-out tracking, eye tracking in the headset, and 3D audio all coming together, of course.
 This means developing PSVR 2 requires a whole different approach from the original PSVR.”

 There are other limitations with Sony’s new headset to consider too, of course.
-If you’re still asking yourself ‘does PSVR 2 make you feel sick?’ or ‘can children play PSVR 2?’, you should clear up those quandaries before pulling the purchasing trigger.
+If you’re still asking yourself ‘Does PSVR 2 make you feel sick?’ or ‘Can children play PSVR 2?’, you should clear up those quandaries before pulling the purchasing trigger.

-Updated: March 16, 2023
+Updated: September 25, 2023